dssg/MLforPublicPolicy/README.md

-# MLforPublicPolicy
+# Machine Learning for Public Policy
 This is the repo for the Machine Learning for Public Policy class at the University of Chicago.
-This will be used to post lab notebooks.
-Assignments and lectures are on chalk.
+It contains:
+* Lectures
+* Assignments
+* Lab Notebooks
+* Readings
+* Project Guidelines
+* Practical Tools and Tips

 ## Some useful resources for background and labs